 Duty Hours If possible, the COOP will be activated immediately to support operations for the duration of the emergency.

 A list of all coalition employees with contact information is included in Attachment 6b.
-OEL will be advised of any substantial changes.
+DEL will be advised of any substantial changes.

 II-13 Direction and Control